So I've completed week 2 of training for the triathlon! The biggest challenge this week has definitely been getting used to riding a road bike.

-For a start, the saddle on a road bike is a lot higher than the handlebars, which means my body position is totally different to when I was riding around on my old banger of a bike.
+For a start, the saddle on a road bike is a lot higher than the handlebars, which means my body position is totally different to when I was riding around on my old bike.
 My shoulders started to ache a little where I was leaning forwards over the handlebars, but after relaxing them it wasn't so bad.

 I found that the gears and the brakes are the most different to a regular bike.
 The handlebars are a completely different shape and so the brakes are at the front as well as the gears.
 When I first took it for a spin I didn't even successfully change gears, but there are lots of useful guides online about how to change gear on a road bike, and the fact that this is such a well-covered subject made me feel better as it means I'm not the only one who struggled!